marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_043.png)

-Image from "Extending 2D Saliency Models for Head Movement Prediction in 360-degree Images using CNN-based Fusion" by Ibrahim Djemai et al.

 The object {jit.gl.environment} can load equirectangular environment maps.
 Still, if you have a cube map, you can transform it into an equirectangular map using the object {jit.gl.cubemap}.

 > [!NOTE]